 What determines an excellent credit score?

 Your credit score is based on information in your credit report.
-Scoring models assign the highest scores to consumers who pose the lowest risks – that is, consumers who consistently pay their bills on time and carry small amounts of debt compared to their overall borrowing capacities.
-Even if you fail to pay on time your first time, your credit score can see a drop, according to VantageScore, one of the leading scoring models.
-The dominant scoring model is FICO.
-Here’s a breakdown of the credit scoring criteria and the weight placed on each factor for FICO and VantageScore.
+Scoring models like FICO (the dominant model) and VantageScore assign the highest scores to consumers who pose the lowest risks – that is, consumers who consistently pay their bills on time and carry small amounts of debt compared to their overall borrowing capacities.
+To establish or maintain your excellent credit, here’s a breakdown of the credit scoring criteria and the weight placed on each factor for FICO’s and VantageScore’s most widely used models (FICO 8 and VantageScore 3.0).

-Making payments on time is the most important aspect of a credit score – 35% of the FICO scoring model and extremely influential in the VantageScore.
+Making payments on time is the most important aspect of a credit score.
 This portion of your score factors in the frequency of late or missed payments and the length of each delinquency.
 The more severe, recent and frequent your late payments, the larger the impact on your score.
 You need to be scrupulous about paying your bills by the due date if you want to push your score into the excellent range – your credit history should show no recent late payments.
-Negative information can stay on your credit report for seven years, although the older the information, the less of an impact.
-That means that even if you slip up, by correcting your behavior, you will see your score rise again soon after a drop.
+Negative information can stay on your credit report for 7 years, although the older the information, the less of an impact.
+That means that even if with a credit mistake, by correcting your behavior, you will see your score rise again soon after a drop.

-The amount of credit that you are currently using is the next greatest factor in your credit score – 30% with FICO and highly influential with VantageScore.
-Lenders look at the total amount that you owe on each of your accounts compared to your credit limit, and the total that you owe overall compared to your overall credit limit.
+The amount of credit that you are currently using is the next greatest factor in your credit score.
+Lenders look at the total amount you owe on each of your accounts compared to your credit limit, and the total that you owe overall compared to your overall credit limit.
+It’s called your credit utilization ratio.
+If you owe $100 and you have $1,000 in available credit, that means your ratio is 10%.
+Keep your debt as close to 0% as possible.
 Revolving debt, including credit cards, is an especially important consideration in this portion of your score.
-The general guideline is to keep your revolving balances under 30 percent of your available credit limit, but the lower, the better.

 Length of credit history

-The types of accounts under your name (also referred to as your “credit mix”) get a smaller amount of weighting in your score.
-FICO and VantageScore give higher scores to consumers who have a diversity of credit, including revolving credit, such as credit cards, and installment loans such as mortgages.
-To get your score into excellent range, you should make sure you have multiple types of credit in your credit history.
+The types of accounts under your name get a smaller amount of weighting in your score.
+FICO and VantageScore give higher scores to consumers who have a diversity of credit, usually a mix of revolving credit (like credit cards) and installment loans (like mortgages).
+While FICO keeps this factor separate, VantageScore weighs this factor in credit history.
+To bump your score into the excellent range, you should make sure you have multiple types of well-managed credit in your credit history.

-The total debt that you owe isn’t nearly as important as how much of your credit you are utilizing, but lenders do look at the total amount that you owe on all your accounts.
+The total debt you owe isn’t nearly as important as how much of your credit you are utilizing, but lenders do look at the balances that you owe on all your accounts.
 It has a moderately influential weight in the VantageScore model.
-In general, you should try to minimize your account balances to increase your credit score.
+In general, you should try to minimize your account balances to increase your credit score and decrease interest.

 Available credit (VantageScore only)